isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Performing Arts.md

 <p align = "justify">Malay Dance CCA is a unique form of exercise because it provides the heart-healthy benefits of an aerobic exercise while also allowing you to have FUN!
 Dancing helps to reduce stress, increase energy, improve strength and increase muscle tone and coordination.</p>

-<p align = "justify">In the Malay Dance CCA, students learn and explore the traditional Malay performing arts.
-The CCA instils passion and appreciation of the performing arts in the students.
-It also helps the students to enhance their cultural awareness.</p>

-<p align = "justify">Malay Dance exposes students to a healthy and fun lifestyle by keeping fit with the dance moves and building friendship.
-Through the CCA, the students get to understand each other better and work with each other together to achieve the desired goals.</p>

-<p align = "justify">During the course of practice, students build their self-confidence through stage performances, develop team spirit and encourage multi-racial participation.
-Most importantly, students learn to respect others and be responsible for their own learning.
+<p align = "justify">The Malay Dance CCA plays an important role in imparting the rich cultural Malay heritage, and developing grace, rhythm and discipline in our dancers through the performing arts.
+Through our CCA, members are nurtured to become confident and resilient individuals, who are also active team players and caring citizens.
+Members learn to respect others and be responsible for their own learning.
 The growth mindset to constantly improve on one’s skills is built in the CCA.</p>

 **Highlights**